Imperial-Programmer/Travel-Forum/README.md

 # Travel-Forum

-Forum application built with HTML, CSS, &amp; Javascript on the front end and using backend Javascript on the backend through Node.js and Express.js
+Forum application built with HTML, CSS, & Javascript on the front end with Bootstrap and using backend Javascript on the backend through Node.js and Express.js, the architecture of this application is monolithic, to use it, download xampp, run apache and mysql, click admin mysql to bring up phpmyadmin and on vscode, click tilde or f1 to open terminal, then type node index.js or npm start to run the application